Air accident and incident investigations

 The investigation of aviation incidents and accidents is today recognised as a fundamentally important element of improving safety, and those responsible for investigations have come to be considered by national and international safety authorities as key partners, both on the policy and technical levels.

 Air Accident and Incident Investigation Group of Experts (ACC)

-ACC's involvement in the international development of the organisation of accident and incident investigations dates back to ICAO's Accident Investigation Divisional meeting in 1992, and has continued ever since.
-It both serves as a think-tank for its European members, and contributes to the thinking behind some initiatives planned at the European Community level.
+The involvement of the ECAC Group of experts on air accident and incident investigation (ACC) in the international development of the organisation of accident and incident investigations dates back to ICAO's Accident Investigation Divisional meeting in 1992, and has continued ever since.
+It serves as a think-tank for European Safety Investigation Authorities (SIAs) and contributes to the thinking behind some initiatives planned at the European level.

 ACC also organises workshops on issues of common interest to Europe's accident investigators.

 These have included a seminar in Tallinn (Estonia) in 2000 on the needs of victims and their families, a workshop in Nicosia (Cyprus) in 2002 on the organisation of investigation bodies, one in Bucharest (Romania) in 2005 on communication following an accident, and one on the drafting and issuing of safety recommendations, in Athens (Greece).

 In 2009, in close cooperation with the Croatian authorities, ECAC and the French Bureau d'Enquêtes et d'Analyses (BEA) organised a three-day workshop in Dubrovnik on the underwater recovery of aircraft wreckage and flight recorders, which included a day at sea practising location and recovery techniques.
 Given the interest triggered by this workshop, it was followed up the next year with a second one in Larnaca (Cyprus) focusing on underwater recovery operations.